schwarzie2478/learning-az-204/Azure/App Service Plan.md

 tags:
   - azure
 type: term
-definition: Defines the SKU on which the apps will be running, each plan belongs to one region
+definition: This defines the SKU on which the apps will be running, each plan belongs to one region
 ---
 Each service plan can have an admin site. enable via Azure Site Extensions